Certificate revocation list: Problems with certificate revocation lists

 Best practices require that wherever and however certificate status is maintained, it must be checked whenever one wants to rely on a certificate.
 Failing this, a revoked certificate may be incorrectly accepted as valid.
 This means that to use a PKI effectively, one must have access to current CRLs.
 This requirement of on-line validation negates one of the original major advantages of PKI over symmetric cryptography protocols, namely that the certificate is "self-authenticating".
 Symmetric systems such as Kerberos also depend on the existence of on-line services (a key distribution center in the case of Kerberos).

 The existence of a CRL implies the need for someone (or some organization) to enforce policy and revoke certificates deemed counter to operational policy.
 If a certificate is mistakenly revoked, significant problems can arise.
 As the certificate authority is tasked with enforcing the operational policy for issuing certificates, they typically are responsible for determining if and when revocation is appropriate by interpreting the operational policy.

 The necessity of consulting a CRL (or other certificate status service) prior to accepting a certificate raises a potential denial-of-service attack against the PKI.
 If acceptance of a certificate fails in the absence of an available valid CRL, then no operations depending upon certificate acceptance can take place.
 This issue exists for Kerberos systems as well, where failure to retrieve a current authentication token will prevent system access.

 An alternative to using CRLs is the certificate validation protocol known as Online Certificate Status Protocol (OCSP).
 OCSP has the primary benefit of requiring less network bandwidth, enabling real-time and near real-time status checks for high volume or high-value operations.

-As of Firefox 28, Mozilla has announced they are deprecating CRL in favour of OCSP.
+As of Firefox 28, Mozilla has announced they are deprecating CRL in favour of OCSP, especially OCSP stapling.
+With Firefox 142, a further move towards CRLite has been announced.

 CRL files may grow quite large over time e.g. in US government, for certain institution multiple megabytes.
 Therefore, incremental CRLs have been designed sometimes referred to as "delta CRLs".
 However, only a few clients implement them.